tristanpadiou/Group-Project-1/README.md

 ## Files and Resources

-- **files**: This directory contains additional data files used in the notebooks.
+- **files**: This directory contains data files used in the notebooks.
 - **images**: This directory contains images used in the notebooks.
-- **gdp-per-capita-maddison.csv**: A dataset used in one of the notebooks for analysis.
+- **gdp-per-capita-maddison.csv**: An aditional dataset used in one of the notebooks for analysis.

 ## Notes